 Assumption: Light travels in straight lines

-A light ray is a line in the direction of the along which the light energy is flowing
+A light ray is a line in the direction along which the light energy is flowing.

 Multiple rays from the point P reflect from the mirror.
 Each ray obeys the law of reflection: the angle of reflection equals the angle of incidence.

 An image is formed at point P'.
 The reflected ray seems to have traveled from the point P', tracing the reflected ray backward through path "inside the mirror."

 The image created is called a virtual image, since it cannot be seen on a screen.
 We define the distance s from the point P to the mirror.
 We define the distance s' as the apparent distance from the mirror to the image, or the "image distance."

 For a flat mirror, the distance s' = s.